 BPW was organized in July 1919 to promote the interest of business and professional women regardless of industry or position.
 Today, the National Federation of Business and Professional Women’s Clubs (NFBPWC) is proud to continue with that vision of seeing women from different backgrounds be able and feel welcomed to work cohesively with each other -- all over the country and around the world.

 We believe that our organization will be more innovative and successful if we infuse DEI into all aspects of our culture, and have set our sights on:

-NFBPWC is committed to ensuring our clubs and affiliates attract, accept, and respect members from across all demographics.
+NFBPWC is committed to ensuring our local & virtual Affiliates and national Student programs attract, accept, and respect members from across all demographics.
 To us, diversity is the mosaic of people who bring a variety of backgrounds, styles, perspectives, values, and beliefs as assets to the groups and organizations with which they interact.
 It is the presence of a difference in each setting.

-We are also committed to ensuring that our members have access to the same opportunities and require our leadership teams to understand the root causes of why disparities exist.
-NFBPWC members know there is a system of privileges and barriers at play.
+NFBPWC is committed to ensuring that our members have access to the same opportunities and require our leadership teams to understand the root causes of why disparities exist.
+Our members know there is a system of privileges and barriers at play.
 Because everyone is beginning their DEI journey at a different point, we strive to meet people where they are.